 The first document is the General Seedsummit termsheet, typical for institutional investors.
 The second is the Angel Seedsummit version, typically used for smaller rounds, for Angels, and within the UK, for those seeking S/EIS tax relief.
 Both of these are written for use within England & Wales, but they can be the basis for modification for use in your location.

-Thanks to the help of local partners, we have already done this for a number of countries, translating the termsheets into other languages and legal structures including Germany, France, Ireland, Croatia, Poland, Hong Kong and more to come.
+Thanks to the help of local partners, we have already done this for a number of countries, translating the termsheets into other languages and legal structures including Germany, France, Ireland, Croatia, Poland, Hong Kong, Portugal and more to come.

 Usage Notes and Previous Versions